Lukas-Talaga/Lukas-Talaga.github.io/README.md

 **Are there any impediments in your way?**

+While finalizing my resume and cover letter has alleviated some of the initial stress, I still face challenges related to the uncertainty of the job application process.
+The anxiety of waiting for responses and managing potential rejections remains a concern and source of negativity.
+Moreover, balancing these efforts with ongoing coursework and personal commitments can be demanding.
+The stress alone sometimes stops me from getter anything else done, or will cause me to waste hours browsing job boards, only serving to add worry as I find more jobs to apply for, but with not a single application sent out yet.
+Nonetheless, by maintaining a structured schedule and regularly seeking feedback, I am confident that I can navigate these challenges effectively.

 **Reflect on the process you used last week, how can you make the process work better?**